ewaldhorn/wasmpascal_examples/README.md

 ## This Repo

 I want to make the examples in WasmPascal more accessible, and I also don't want to update the compiler every time I add a new example.
 So my plan is to, over time, put all the example programs in this repo, possibly with more and/or better documentation.
 WasmPascal has grown a bit beyond the quick experiment I originally intended, so bear with me as I get the supporting documentation in place!

+## Caution

+Not all of these examples are working.
+I am still fine-tuning the Pascal compiler and here and there some of the examples might not behave as expected.
+For example, wasmtools has some issue that I'm working on.